r3wald/espurna-wiki/Hardware-Itead-Sonoff-RF-Bridge---Direct-Hack.md

 ## Software

-This mod requires a ESPurna to be compiled using the **RFB_DIRECT** setting set to 1, so it is aware that we have to encode/decode the signals in software rather than talk to the microcontroller.
+This mod requires a ESPurna to be compiled using the **RFB_DIRECT** setting set to 1 (available since 1.12.6), so it is aware that we have to encode/decode the signals in software rather than talk to the microcontroller.

 ## Hardware modifications